szshn/maelstrom-challenge/README.md

 ## 🗂️ Repo Structure
 Each challenge is implemented in its own directory with documentation and test scripts for Maelstrom verification.

+## 📄 License & Attribution
+This project is licensed under the MIT License.
+Challenge descriptions and Maelstrom framework are provided by Fly.io and Jepsen respectively.